sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

 Satellites which will be used to export content have different disk space & partitioning requirements than usual.
 Of note are the `/var/cache/pulp` and `/var/lib/pulp/katello-export` directories.

-The `/var/cache/pulp` directory is used as transient space for exporting content.
+The `/var/cache/pulp` directory is used as transient space for both importing **AND** exporting content.
 It needs to be sized as large as the largest content export.
 If exporting content to ISO, this needs to be sized **twice** as large as the largest content export.

 Example: If a repository with 40GB in content needs to be exported, `/var/cache/pulp` needs to be 40GB in size.
 If this same repository is exported to ISO, 80GB is required in `/var/cache/pulp`